formlio/forml/docs/serving.rst

 ''''''''''''

 Standard publisher-subscriber software bus for distributing the serving queries metadata to allow for further (offline) processing like the performance reporting or general debugging.
-The typical attributes sent to the query bus per each event are:
+The typical attributes sent to the query logbus per each event are:

 * timestamp